rmaia/msdichromatism/simspt2.md

 1. are the two groups distinguisheable in multivariate space? (tested by permutational MANOVA)
 2. is the difference between these groups above the threshold value? (tested using mixed-models of between-group comparisons and estimating the average effect size and its confidence interval)

-### TODO
-- get the centroid for each group, calculate distance between centroids, and between centroids and each point in that group; could be a measure of effect size?
-How would this relate to JNDs?
-(JND ratio would be dimensionless).

 ## Simulation definitions

 - $usml \sim \mathcal{lnN}(ln(\mu), \sigma^2)$